 “The biggest myth is that a mermaid lives in the lake, but funnily enough there is no lake at the volcano,” he says, pointing from the observation deck towards the Soufriere Hills.
 Funded by the Seismic Research Center at the University of the West Indies and the British government, MVO scientists brief the government weekly and broadcast daily volcano updates on local radio.
 “Soufriere Hills is one of the best-monitored volcanoes in the world,” Stewart says with his Scottish-Montserratian brogue, “nowhere else can you see a buried city like the one we have here.”Continue to 3 of 6 below.

 Tours of the Buried City

 Plymouth is located in what's called the Exclusion Zone, or Zone V; because this area sits in the path of the greatest current volcanic activity, there is limited public access, although small boats are allowed to skirt the coast.
-Tours were launched last year, however, and are conducted by rigorously trained guides who carry walkie-talkies in the event of another eruption.
+Tours are conducted by rigorously trained guides who carry walkie-talkies in the event of another eruption.
 “Our five-year plan includes developing the buried city as a major tourism product,” says Hon.
 Delmaude Ryan, Monserrat’s deputy premier.
 “This includes markings on the buildings that are still above ground, plaques describing what happened, and amenities for visitors like bathrooms.”
 In another example of learning to live with the volcano rather than cursing fate, Montserrat plans to generate 100 percent of its energy geothermal by 2020, Ryan says.Continue to 4 of 6 below.

 04 of 06